dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 # Metalearners
-Instead of knowing the average cuasal effect, we might want to know which units benefit and which units lose by being exposed to a treatment.
+Instead of knowing the average causal effect, we might want to know which units benefit and which units lose by being exposed to a treatment.
 For example, a cash transfer program might motivate some people to work harder and incentivize others to work less.
 Thus, we might want to know how the cash transfer program affects individuals instead of it average affect on the population.
 To do so, we can use metalearners.
-Depending on the scenario, we may want to use an S-learner, a T-learner, an X-learner, or an R-learner.
-The basic steps to use all three metalearners are below.
+Depending on the scenario, we may want to use an S-learner, T-learner, X-learner, R-learner, or doubly robust learner.
+The basic steps to use all five metalearners are below.
 The difference between the metalearners is how they estimate the CATE and what types of variables they can handle.
-In the case of S, T, and X learners, they can only handle binary treatments.
+In the case of S, T, X, and doubly robust learners, they can only handle binary treatments.
 On the other hand, R-learners can handle binary, categorical, count, or continuous treatments but only supports continuous outcomes.

 !!! note
     If regularized is set to true then the ridge penalty will be estimated using generalized cross validation where the maximum number of iterations is 2 * folds for the successive halving procedure.
 However, if the penalty in on iteration is approximately the same as in the previous penalty, then the procedure will stop early.

 !!! note
     For a deeper dive on S-learning, T-learning, and X-learning see: